Ericrulec/case-backend/README.md

 ## Next

 Many steps have been made to prevent unwanted forms, none the less the protection against spam is subpar at best.
 Most targeted spam bots are sophisticated enough to bypass the restrictions this app employs.
-Below are further examples.
+Below are further examples to limit spam.

 - Further steps to prevent spam:
   - Enable Recaptcha